Trebek/pydealer/README.rst

 PyDealer: Playing Card Package
 ==============================

-A simple package for constructing a ``Deck`` object, of 52 common playing cards.
-Each card is a separate ``Card`` object, with a name, value, suit, and abbreviation.
-Could possibly be used for a command prompt/console, card-based game, or even a graphical game as well, I suppose.
+A simple package for constructing ``Deck`` instances, of 52 common playing cards.
+Each card is a separate ``Card`` instance, with a name, value, suit, and abbreviation.
+Could possibly be used for a CLI card-based game, or even a graphical game as well, I suppose.

 Attention
 =========